iqunet/tutorials/_posts/2024-08-16-anomaly-detection-vibration.md

   style="margin-left: 1em;"
 />
 <figcaption>
-  Figure 12: Processing flows of raw vibration data in the edge server.
+  Figure 12: Raw vibration data post-processing flows in the edge server.
 RMS data is the least sensitive for fault detection.
 Frequency plots and heatmaps are the preferred methods for experts.
 Machine learning-based anomaly detection combines the simplicity of RMS thresholds with the sensitivity